joeypark743/Data-Science-Fundamentals/README.md

 25. Types of Neural Networks
 26. Generative Adversarial Networks

-This repo is updated every semester.
+This repo is updated every semester.Sungjun Park